VE3RD/SetNextionBrightness/README.md

 syntax:   ./setsrss.sh  43.000N 79.000W   // will use the provided gps coordinates

 Cron Usage
-01 00 * * * /home/pi-star/SetNextionBrightness/setsrss.sh
-//This line executes at at one minute after midnight, waits until the start of civil twilight at the location specified, then runs the
-//command /home/pi-star/SetNextionBrightness/setsrss.sh with no parameters (MMDVMHost Location).

 /* 3 * * *   root /home/pi-star/SetNextionBrightness/setsrss.sh 1
 This will run the script at 3am.
 The script will wait until dawn to raise the screen brightness